kenchase/dalen-find-allergist/readme.txt

 Yes, the plugin is fully responsive and optimized for mobile devices.
 The search interface adapts to different screen sizes for optimal user experience.

+= Can I configure the plugin settings? =

+Yes!
+The plugin includes a comprehensive admin panel accessible through "Find Allergist" in your WordPress admin menu.
+You can configure Google Maps API keys, set default search parameters, view statistics, and access help documentation all from the admin interface.

+= How do I set up the Google Maps API? =

+Navigate to the admin panel Settings page where you can enter your Google Maps API key and test it in real-time.
+The admin interface provides step-by-step guidance for API setup and validation.

 = Can I customize the search form? =

 Yes, the plugin provides hooks and filters for customization.
 Developers can modify the search form appearance, add custom fields, or integrate with existing themes.
+The admin panel also allows configuration of search parameters without coding.

 = Does this work with any theme? =

 The plugin is designed to work with any properly coded WordPress theme.
 It uses shortcodes for display, making it compatible with most page builders and theme structures.
+The admin panel provides additional configuration options for better theme integration.

 = Is there an API for developers? =